Gikoskos/libvoids/Data Structures/README.md

-# GiDS
+# EduDS

-A collection of data structures I've implemented in C (GiDS = Gikoskos Data Structures).
+A collection of data structures I've implemented in C (EduDS = Educational Data Structures).

 ## Building